Out now: Version 7.3

 - Use macOS built-in Quicklook to display pictures in full size

-- Works best on photographic pictures, file formats supported: JPEG, PNG, GIF, TIF, HEIC, and most RAW files.
+- Works best on photographic pictures, file formats supported: JPEG, PNG, GIF, TIF, HEIC, webP, and many RAW files.

 PixCompare can match two pictures even when: